clarkvd/hur_lab_foxp3/README.md

 - Correction for theoretical sequence input bias
 - Visualization of FoxP3 vs FoxP1 pull-down enrichment using heatmaps

-### `Figure3` – Motif Discovery in Genomic Peaks and Gap Analysis
+### `Figure3` – Motif Discovery in Genomic Peaks

 This notebook scans genomic peaks for candidate motifs.
 It performs:
 - Motif searches in FoxP3-bound peak regions
 - Enrichment calculations using the exact binomial test
-- Motif pair gap analysis to detect enriched spatial arrangements
+- Filtering motif pairs based on TnG presence

-### `Figure4` – Identifying Valid TnG Repeats in H-T and T-H Motif Pairs
+### `Figure4` – Gap Analysis and Differential Gene Expression

 This notebook investigates which head-to-tail (H-T) and tail-to-head (T-H) motif pairs represent true TnG repeats.
 It includes:
-- Sequence verification for repeat identity
+- Motif pair gap analysis to detect enriched spatial arrangements
-- Filtering motif pairs based on TnG presence
+- Motif density analysis based on distance to gene
-- Classification of validated TnG motif combinations
+- Percentage of genes explained by motif stratified by p-value

 ### `Figure5` – Peak-Level Comparisons of H-H Motifs and TnG Repeats